bruceravel/demeter/documentation/Athena/plot/index.rst

 :demeter:`athena` to perform the basic processing chores.
 Instead, there are the plot buttons.
 When you click one of the plot buttons, the data processing which is required will be performed before the plot is made.
-For example, if you press the :kbd:`R,orange` button, the background will be removed from the current group and the
+For example, if you press the :button:`R,orange` button, the background will be removed from the current group and the
 |chi| (k) will be Fourier transformed to |chi| (R).
 Once all that is
 finished, the plot in R-space will be made.